Airline industry turmoil deepens as coronavirus pain spreads

 "Unfortunately, this is no ordinary rainy day," said Nate Gatten, American's senior vice president global government affairs.
 "These are extraordinary circumstances, and additional support is necessary to protect jobs and ensure that the flying public can continue to rely on our industry after the crisis ends."

-In Australia, Qantas said it would cut all international flights after the Australian government warned against overseas travel and two-thirds of its 30,000 workers would need to take paid or unpaid leave.
+In Australia, Qantas said it would cut all international flights and two-thirds of its 30,000 workers would need to take paid or unpaid leave.
+The Australian government has warned citizens not to travel overseas and said it would ban the arrival of non-citizens and residents starting Friday.

 "The sad fact is that due to circumstances beyond our control, travel demand has evaporated," Qantas Chief Executive Alan Joyce said in a memo to staff seen by Reuters.
 "We have no work for most of our people."